reframejs/reframe/docs/overview.template.md

 Reframe helps you create static websites, universal React apps, and other types of apps.
 Reframe is designed with "adaptability" in mind (= no lock-in).

-This overview presents what Reframe is, how it's different from other web frameworks, and what Reframe project's scope.
+This overview presents what Reframe is, how it's different from other web frameworks, and Reframe project's scope.

 # Overview